-1. Something printed on paper is known as (a) 2.
-To something means to copy it, often in an unthinking way.
+1. Something printed on paper is known as (a)hard copy.
+2. Toape something means to copy it, often in an unthinking way.
 3. In exactly the same words as were used originally.
-They had to remember and recite the passage (exactly as it was written).
-4. The typhoon was very It damaged many building and uprooted hundreds of trees.
-5. Useful or valuable things or even people are known as 6 refers to anything connected to the mind.
-7. He hates sending email and prefers writing letters the traditional way - in 8.
+They had to remember and recite the passageverbatim (exactly as it was written).
+4. The typhoon was very destructive It damaged many building and uprooted hundreds of trees.
+5. Useful or valuable things or even people are known asassets 6Mental refers to anything connected to the mind.
+7. He hates sending email and prefers writing letters the traditional way - in longhand 8.
 Here it means remembering something.
-His of events that happened 50 years ago is amazing.
+Hisretention of events that happened 50 years ago is amazing.
 9. Better than everyone or everything of the same type.
-Shakespeare's work is in the English speaking world.
+Shakespeare's work is unrivalled in the English speaking world.